Here are the current projects that EVRA is working on and that need your help and support.

 The Association’s steam locomotive “Brian Harrison” No.3 has begun is 10-year overhaul following the expiration of its boiler certificate.
 This is the first steam locomotive which was restored and operated by the Association.

 Its brother locomotive "Henry Ellison" is currently the only steam locomotive which is operational that is looked after by the Association.

-The Association would like to return this reliable locomotive to service as soon as possible to cover the demands of the 2020 season.
+The Association would like to return this reliable locomotive to service as soon as possible.

 The Association’s third steam locomotive “Cathryn” is well into its restoration, and once completed it could provide a regular steam service between Wirksworth and Duffield.